Field-level likelihood for projected fields: Evolved projected fields from initial projected fields: Discussion Conclusions

+In our likelihood, we have modeled the residual field as Gaussian.
+This is essentially the same as the real non-linear field with large scale modes filtered out.
+This field therefore has its own power spectrum that can be predicted and used to infer cosmological parameters.
+To get even more information and a better reconstruction of primordial modes, it can be explicitly modeled using approaches likes normalizing flows (see e.g. \cite{2202.05282}).
+Alternatively, a potential model would be a full 3D sampling of modes, which would naturally explain most of the additional structure in the data and threfore recover even more information.
+Of course, this is a highly degenerate problem where we are modeling $N^2$ measurement with $N^3$ free parameters.
+It would require highly efficient sampling algorithms as well as considerably higher compute cost.
+Whichever approach is better remains to be seen and we leave it as a problem for future investigation.

-The most obvious targets for such analysis would be either galaxy clustering or weak gravitational lensing.
-The galaxy clustering has the advantage in that while the galaxies are observed in projected, the relevant redshift range is still relatively small.
+The most obvious targets for such analysis would be either photometric galaxy clustering or weak gravitational lensing, where the bulk modes are not directly accessible.
+The photometric galaxy clustering has the advantage in that while the galaxies are observed in projected, the relevant redshift range is still relatively small.
 However, the galaxies are non-linear tracers of the (three-dimensional!) matter fields and therefore this needs to be properly taken into account.
 Weak lensing, on the other hand, is a much more direct tracer of the matter fields (albeit baryonic effects and tidal alignments complicate the picture), but the weak-lensing kernel is considerably broader, spanning a significant cosmic history.
 This poses two problems: i) the same observed angular scales probes a range of physical scales and ii) the universe evolves considerably, so the suppression kernel $\Sigma^2$ cannot be assumed to be a single number.
 These issues far exceed the scope of this paper, but present and an interesting research program for the future \cite{arXiv:1203.3639,arXiv:2403.03220,arXiv:astro-ph/9509005,arXiv:0711.2521,arXiv:astro-ph/0604361,arXiv:astro-ph/0112551,arXiv:astro-ph/0509419}.